hamk-uas/field-vegetation-observations/README.md

 # field-vegetation-observations
 Field vegetation observation fillable Excel forms in Finnish / Peltokasvuston Excel-havaintolomakkeet suomeksi.

-The following forms (in Finnish) are included:
+The following forms are included:

 * Kevätvilja (including an example in the last sheet)
 * Syysvilja